ricardovs/octave-cash-flow/README.md

 # octave-cash-flow
-Basically, it implements the 'plot_cash' which prints the Cash Flow Diagram for Octave
+Basically, it implements the Octave function 'plot_cash' which prints the Cash Flow Diagram.